 Intuitively it seems evident that some law connecting frequency and wave length must indeed exist in nature since otherwise traveling waves, i.e. local and causal signal transport could not exist.
-But beyond physical intuitions, Toll provided a rigorous and general proof of the logical equivalence of causality and dispersion\cite{Toll}: \begin{quotation} [...] the logical equivalence of strict causality and a dispersion relation can be expected in any problem in which an "output" function is related to a freely variable "input" by a linear, bounded, time-invariant connection.
-From the invariance of the connection under time displacement, it follows" that each frequency component is mapped onto itself with only a change in magnitude and phase. \end{quotation} Hence, to the degree that particle motion is a causal process in time, there must be some kind of dispersion relation connected to it.
-Consequently the so-called wave-particle ``duality'' is not (only) a mysterious and alienating property of nature but first of all a surprizing and unavoidable consequence of math facts about causality and continuity.
-There is no need to regard it as forced upon the theory exclusively by experimental results and no need to elevate these experimental facts to deep but irrational ``laws of nature''.
-It's mostly a law of mathematics.
-It might be surprizing and the consequences difficult to understand, but since it can be derived from classical mathematical logic, it can not contradict the same logic.
-Therefore the choice to use waves in order to represent matter density is not quite as arbitrary as it might have appeared at first sight: It not only allows to cast causality into mathematical form, it might be the only way to do so.
-The dispersion relation $\w(\vec k)$ is then, simply by it's mathematical form, a Hamiltonian function.
-An ``ensemble'' of partial waves then corresponds {\it by mathematical form} to an ensemble of ``points'' in an abstract Hamiltonian phase space.
-Mara Beller critically reviewed the rhetoric of ``inevitability'' of the founding fathers\cite{Beller}.
-But it appears that quantum theory has an indeed an intrinsic inevitability, which does not originate in weird ``quantum'' principles but mostly from spelling out some simple basic prinicples mathematically, namely continuity and causality.
+But we do not have to refer to intuition alone, since Toll provided a rigorous general proof of the logical equivalence of causality and dispersion\cite{Toll}: \begin{quotation} [...] the logical equivalence of strict causality and a dispersion relation can be expected in any problem in which an "output" function is related to a freely variable "input" by a linear, bounded, time-invariant connection.
+From the invariance of the connection under time displacement, it follows" that each frequency component is mapped onto itself with only a change in magnitude and phase. \end{quotation} Hence, to the degree that particle motion is a causal process in time, there must be a dispersion relation connected to it.
+Consequently the so-called wave-particle ``duality'' is not (only) a mysterious and alienating property of nature but first of all it is an unavoidable consequence of math facts about causality and continuity.
+There is no need to regard it as forced upon the theory exclusively by experimental results: It is a math fact that such a representation must exist.